 Health insurance policies are now required to include preventive care.
 That includes wellness visits, annual check-ups, etc. That’s not a bad thing as many health issues will be caught sooner rather than later.
 However, that is not the role of insurance.
 Insurance is a financial tool that is meant to restore people to their previous financial condition or at least limit people’s financial losses.

-Bill sharing organizations view a preventive care as a planned expense, not a financial loss.
-Most medical bill sharing organizations are not going to cover preventive care.
+Bill sharing organizations view preventive care as a planned expense, not a financial loss.
+Most medical bill-sharing organizations are not going to cover preventive care.
 There are some organizations that do share preventive bills for young children, but even then, many members use their county health departments for this care.

 Keep in mind that just because a bill is eligible for sharing does not mean it gets shared.
-These organizations, just like health insurance, typically have an amount of medical bills that you pay first before they start to share the bills (this is similar to a deductible with health insurance).
+These organizations, just like health insurance, typically have a number of medical bills that you pay first before they start to share the bills (this is similar to a deductible with health insurance).